PaxtonTaylor/Google-Data-Analytics-Capstone---Cyclistic-Bike-Share/Analysis and Visualizations/Final Analysis and Tableau Visualizations.md

 # Analysis and Visualizations

 My original [Tableau dashboard](https://public.tableau.com/app/profile/paxton2033/viz/2014CyclisticCapstoneProject/CyclisticHighlights#guest=n) is interactive where we can filter each chart between all users, Customers, or Subscribers.
-My points for each include analysis using these filters.
+Throughout this portion, I will reference observations made adjusting these filters to each slide of this dashboard.

 #### User Count, User Percentage, and Average Ride Length by User